trimstray/nginx-admins-handbook/doc/RULES.md

   > It is simpler and faster because NGINX stops processing the request (and doesn't have to process a regular expressions).
 More than that, you can specify a code in the 3xx series.

-  > If you have a scenario where you need to validate the URL with a regex or need to capture elements in the original URL (that are obviously not in a corresponding NGINX variable), then you should use rewrite.
+  > If you have a scenario where you need to validate the URL with a regex or need to capture elements in the original URL (that are obviously not in a corresponding NGINX variable), then you should use `rewrite`.

 ###### Example